alinex/node-validator/doc/schema/datetime.md

-# String Schema
+# Datetime Schema

-Create a schema that matches any data type.
+Create a schema that matches date or time values.

+It can be used for dates, time, date with time and also ranges of them which consists of a start and end date or time.

 See at [Any Schema](any.md) for the inherited methods you may call like:
 - `required()`